 Preventing Overtiredness in Newborns

-Preventing overtiredness is going to be one of your most important tasks with your newborn.
-When a baby becomes overtired they can get very fussy and have a harder time falling asleep and staying asleep.
-An overtired baby will typically have shorter naps and more frequent night awakenings.
+Overtiredness is a common issue many parents experience with their newborns.
+Preventing overtiredness during the first handful of months is going to help make getting your baby to sleep much easier.
+When a baby becomes overtired (especially a newborn) they can get very fussy and have a harder time falling asleep and staying asleep.

 Common sleepy cues we see in newborns are: